Sensitivity to low-mass WIMPs with an improved liquid argon ionization response model within the DarkSide programme: The global fit

+The posterior distributions are derived from a Bayesian analysis based on the $\chi^2$ maps obtained in the global fit.
+The likelihood function is constructed as $\mathcal{L} \propto \exp(-\chi^2/2)$ over a uniform prior in the $(C_{\mathrm{box}}, \beta)$ parameter space.
+Posterior means and confidence regions are estimated via numerical marginalization.

+To quantify the preference among the three screening models, we compute the Bayes factor (BF), which compares the marginal likelihoods (or evidences) integrated over the parameter space.
+This approach is well suited for non-nested models, where standard $\Delta\chi^2$ tests do not apply.
+Assuming equal prior belief in two models, a $\log_{10} \mathrm{BF} > 2$ implies that the data make one model at least 100 times more likely than the other, a level considered decisive~\cite{jeffreys1961theory, Kass:1995loi}.
+The results indicate a decisive preference for Lenz-Jensen over ZBL, with $\log_{10} \mathrm{BF} = 3.8$, and an even stronger preference over Molière, with $\log_{10} \mathrm{BF} = 7.2$.

+We verify that the posterior mean values are in excellent agreement with the best-fit points (Table~\ref{tab:fit}) obtained from the $\chi^2$ minimization, indicating that the likelihood surfaces are well-behaved and that the fit is not biased by asymmetric parameter degeneracies.
+This consistency check provides additional confidence in the robustness of the model selection.

-A simultaneous fit of all datasets was performed separately for each of the three SFs.
+A simultaneous fit of all datasets was performed separately for each of the three screening functions.
 The results are shown in Fig.~\ref{fig:qy}, where the ReD $Q_y$ measurements are displayed assuming both the prior and the posterior nuisance parameters, the latter obtained from the fit using the Lenz-Jensen SF.
+For visualization purposes, the ReD $Q_y$ points shown in the figures correspond to the combined top and bottom array subsamples.

 This fit yields nuisance parameters $g_2 = 18.8\pm0.4$~pe/e$^-$ and $\Delta z = -0.58^{+0.05}_{-0.14}$~cm, which are consistent within $1\sigma$ with the priors and with the posteriors obtained using the other two SFs.
 This demonstrates that the nuisance parameters are stable and largely independent of the specific choice of SF.

-With the posterior nuisance parameters, the uncertainty on the ReD $Q_y$ measurement is reduced to 4.5\% at 2.4~keV and 3.0\% at 7.6~keV, as shown in Fig.~\ref{fig:qy}, where measurements (red points) from top and bottom arrays are combined.
+With the posterior nuisance parameters, the uncertainty on the ReD $Q_y$ measurement is reduced to 4.5\% at 2.4~keV and 3.0\% at 7.6~keV.
+This behavior reflects the fact that variations of the nuisance parameters $\Delta z$ and $g_2$ affect the reconstructed recoil energy and electron yield, respectively, and therefore propagate to both the mean value and the uncertainty of the extracted $Q_y$ points.

-The global fit using the Lenz-Jensen SF shows excellent agreement with the data, as illustrated in Fig.~\ref{fig:qy}.
-In contrast, both the ZBL-based model~\cite{DarkSide:2021bnz}, previously adopted in the DarkSide sensitivity studies, and the Molière one, underestimate $Q_y$ with respect to ReD data below 5~keV.
+The global fit using the Lenz-Jensen SF shows excellent agreement with the data.
+In contrast, both the ZBL-based model~\cite{DarkSide:2021bnz} and the Molière one underestimate $Q_y$ with respect to ReD data below 5~keV.